webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Some of the state is setup by creating and then executing command buffers.
 Command buffers are literally what their name suggests.
 They are a buffer of commands.
-You create encoders.
+You create command encoders.
 The encoders encode commands into the command buffer.
 You then *finish* the encoder and it gives you the command buffer it created.
 You can then *submit* that command buffer to have WebGPU execute the commands.